 How to Apply

 An online application to the Doctor of Audiology Degree Program must be completed through https://csdcas.liaisoncas.com/applicant-ux/#/login.
 CSDCAS will open for UC graduate applications on September 15.
 On CSDCAS, you will find detailed instructions regarding development of a profile and submission of materials.
-All application materials (including transcripts) must be submitted to CSDCAS no later than January 1st.
-Although applications do not need to be verified by this date, we strongly encourage early submission to ensure transcripts and GRE scores are received by CSDCAS in a timely fashion.
+All application materials (including transcripts) must be submitted to CSDCAS no later than December 1st.
+Although applications do not need to be verified by this date, we strongly recommend early submission to ensure transcripts and GRE scores are received by CSDCAS in a timely fashion.
 Students are encouraged to provide an academic update to CSDCAS once their fall grades have been posted.

 The materials that must be sent to CSDCAS (not UC) include:

 - Extracurricular, volunteer and leadership activities, honors, and awards

 - On CSDCAS you will be asked to write an essay of approximately 125 words (750 characters with spaces) per question to answer each of the following five questions.
 We hope that you will use external resources to inform your responses, when appropriate.

 - Describe your academic, experiential, and personal qualifications for our graduate program in audiology.
 Be sure to tell us how your background and experience prepared you to interact differently with individuals who are different from you in their social, cultural, or economic perspectives.